-No one wants to go your spa’s Facebook page and see one promotional post after another.
+No one wants to go to your spa’s Facebook page and see one promotional post after another.
 Yet social media can help your sales effort.
-It begins with the customer engagement in which you employ social media to provide content to your customers that is useful, interesting and informative.
+It begins with the customer engagement in which you employ social media to provide content to your customers that is useful, interesting, and informative.
 As you build trust, your customers will begin to respond with inquiries and comments to help you understand their retail purchase needs and treatment preferences.

 When someone hits like on a retail product or a treatment, you are getting valuable insight.
-Their preference may not immediately translate to sales but the information can help you decide what to stock and what treatments to promote more.
+Their preference may not immediately translate to sales, but the information can help you decide what to stock and what treatments to promote more.

-If up to now, your social media strategy has been to increase your followers or fans, think broader.
+As in the example above, social media can help your sales effort when you give customers a say in the decision-making process.
+If, up to now, your social media strategy has been to increase your followers or fans, think broader.
 Use your social media channels to understand how and what to offer your customers.

 Draw Customers into your Spa with Social Media

 Intending to get more people into your spa or in more often – or to purchase retail online if you have an eCommerce capability - here are some ways social media can help you.